digital-fireworks/CollectionAndTableViewCompatible/README.md

 - `Configurable`
 - `TableViewSection`

 Create a view model that conforms to the `TableViewCompatible` protocol.
 The view model could either be a separate class or an extension to your existing model obejct.
 Your choice.

 The create a `UITableViewCell` subclass that conforms to the `Configurable` protocol.
 Make the function `configureWithModel` take an instance of your view model as parameter.

 Finally create a class or struct that conforms to the `TableViewSection` protocol and let your `UITableViewDataSource` data model be an array of `TableViewSection`.

 For a more detailed explaination see this [blog post](https://blog.jayway.com/2016/11/15/clean-table-view-code-using-swift-protocols/)

 ## Author

-Fredrik Nannestad, fredrik.nannestad@jayway.com
+- `Fredrik Nannestad, fredrik.nannestad@jayway.com - Main author`
-Jimmie Jensen, jimmie.jensen@jayway.com
+- `Jimmie Jensen, jimmie.jensen@jayway.com - Contributer`

 ## License